LindeEugen/CNI-SC/README.md

 In order to avoid MATLAB software crashes caused by CPU overload, please first step multiple times and then use the continue button to complete the code.

+"Gen_ADJ.M" is the generation method of the candidate adjacent node set of the target node.
+"RePC.M" is the network structure learning method based on SCI.
+"SCI.h" "SCI.app" "SCI.Mexw64" is the  Conditional independence criterion based on stochastic complexity (SCI).
+"TXYCO.M" is the causality orienting algorithm.
+"cauculate_lamda.m" is the function cauculate lamda.
+"neighbors.m" is the function find neighbors of the target node.
+"parents.m"  is the function find parents of the target node.
+"setdiff.m"  is the function find the difference of the node sequence.
+"subsets.m" is the function find the sub-sets of a specific from a given set.
+"union.m" is the function union of two sets of positive integers.